CprimeLearningLabs/terraform-aws-intro/labs/lab-4.1-Locals/lab-4.1-using_locals.md

 Look through the code to see what literal values might be best declared in a common block rather than sprinkled throughout the code.
 What do you come up with?

-Open the file “main.tf”.
+Open the file `main.tf` for edit.

-In your main.tf file open for edit, add a locals block at the bottom of the file:
+Add a locals block at the bottom of the file:
 ```
 locals {
   region       = "us-west-2"